jfmaeck/uicc/css_guidelines.md

 We explicitly allow global resetting (e.g. remove default margins and padding from headlines and lists) to avoid css style repetition in your components.

-Please do not apply any default styles to generic tag selectors.
-So reset.css is ok, but noramlize.css should not be used.
+Please do not apply any custom styles to generic tag selectors except those undoing the browser default styles.
+So reset.css (removes browser default styling) is ok, but normalize.css (applies custom default styles to certain tag names) should not be used.

-#### But ...

-Less is more.
-Keep your base styles as basic as possible.
+**Less is more.** Keep your base styles as simple as possible.
 If you find yourself constantly overriding or undoing base styles, then your base styles are probably doing too much.
 See also the section "Mind the Single Responsibility Principle (SRP)".

 ### Constrained First (aka "Mobile First")